5.9 Cummins Cold Air Intake Upgrade Guide

 Zach is one of the founders of 8020 Media and a lead writer for DieselIQ.
 He’s been in the automotive industry for over a decade and has published more than 400 articles for DieselIQ, TuningPro, BMWTuning, & more.
 His blend of automotive knowledge, writing & research skills, and passion make him an excellent resource for fellow diesel owners.
 His expertise goes beyond writing and includes a deep knowledge of Cummins and Powerstroke engines, as well as nearly 10 years of DIY experience.
 Zach is also experienced with tuning and has a wealth of technical knowledge that he brings to every article he writes.

 While both versions of the 5.9 Cummins offered solid power for their times, they are significantly underpowered compared to the diesel engines of today.
-Fortunately, a handful of performance mods can easily liven up the 5.9 Cummins and give it more life.
+Fortunately, a handful of performance mods can easily liven it up and give it more life.
 One of the best upgrades is a 5.9 Cummins cold air intake.
 An upgraded intake system will increase air flow which allows for a more efficient turbo and therefore adds power.

 This guide will discuss the performance benefits of cold air intakes, the different types of intakes available, and provide a few of our favorite 5.9 Cummins intake systems.